 While the British returned after the war, Aung San became the nationalist leader who fought for his country’s freedom.
 He was ultimately assassinated, with people guessing it was due to his socialist ideologies.
 Myanmar did become independent by 1948, and while it has struggled, democratic reforms began in 2011.

 While democracy was brought to the country, it still struggles to thrive.
 The divide between ethnic groups is posing as a challenge because people will not unite.
 Another issue is that the government has once again turned oppressive.
 There are now laws against journalists who are critical of the country’s government, which can be seen as taking a step back in the wrong direction.

-While the politics are not perfect, visitors are less likely to see clashes and more likely be able to experience an authentic lifestyle.
+While the politics are not perfect, visitors are less likely to see clashes and more likely to be able to experience an authentic lifestyle.
 With religion as a powerful icon throughout Myanmar, tourists will see people’s faith on full display from the wandering monks, towering pagodas, and other sacred sites.
-Visitors should show respect to the monks and in return they will be shown generous hospitality.
+Visitors should show respect to the monks, and in return, they will be shown generous hospitality.